grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

-# Grafana app with RBAC
+# Grafana App with RBAC example

-This App plugin example shows you how to leverage Grafana role base access control to control accesses to your routes with your own set of roles and permissions.
+This template is a starting point for building Grafana app plugins with support for role-based access control (RBAC)

 ![screenshot](./src/img/showcase.png)

-## How to use
+# Overview

+This App plugin example shows you how to leverage Grafana RBAC to control accesses to your routes with your own set of roles and permissions.

+## Before you begin

+Your development environment must meet the following prerequisite:

-Requires Grafana version 10.4.0 or later.
-Currently, this is behind the `accessControlOnCall` feature toggle.
+- Grafana version 10.4.0 or later.
+- You must enable RBAC by setting the `accessControlOnCall` feature toggle.

+## Plugin usage

+Follow these instructions regarding role definitions, protect includes, and other features to use the plugin.

 ### Define roles

-To define roles, you just need to add a `roles` section to the `plugin.json` file.
+To define roles, add a `roles` section to the `plugin.json` file.
 Here is an example:

 ```json
 "roles": [